muratk5n/thirdwave/en/index.md

 ---

 He understates the problem, the reserves are enough for only a quarter of transportation needs.
-At least he acknowledged the problem tho, not may BEVtards do.
+But at least NS acknowledged the issue, not may BEVtards do.

 Noah Smith: "The current amount of lithium reserves is worryingly